aws-samples/aws-hpc-tutorials/content/02-aws-getting-started/03-access-aws.md

 {{% notice warning %}}
 Accounts are only accessible for the duration of the event.
 To continue using AWS after the event, [create an AWS Account](<https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/>).
+You can follow the instructions in [Run in your AWS account](/07-aws-getting-started.html)
 {{% /notice %}}

 Do not hesitate to ask questions at isctutorial@amazon.com if you need any help.